snubwoody/wakunguma.com/src/articles/async.md

 In rust there are also mutexes, however since rust works based on ownership almost every use of a mutex will be an `Arc`.

+## Ergonomics

+In rust libraries have to be written against a runtime.
+This has led to many crates have different features to support different runtimes:

+- `runtime-tokio`
+- `runtime-async-std`

+Although tokio is the most popular so it's becoming more of a standard and most libraries are either written with multiple runtimes in mind or only tokio.

+Tasks spawned in runtimes may or may not be compatible with each other.

 ## Mixing sync and async

 One of the most prominent issues with concurrency is mixing sync and async code.
 In a lot of cases you can